 JOMA Arts & Consulting, LLC

-Was founded in 1998 by John L. Moore, III and Mary (Imani) Drayton-Hill, - formerly applied economics consultant - as the JOMA Arts Group in Washington D.C.
+JOMA Arts & Consulting was founded in 1998 by John L. Moore, III and Mary (Imani) Drayton-Hill in Washington, DC, as the JOMA Arts Group in Washington D.C.
 The two worked together in the early 1990’s towards the growth and development of the African Continuum Theatre Coalition (formerly African Continuum Theatre Company).